lmcinnes/umap/doc/transform.rst

-The result is that the support vector classifier apparently had poor hyper-parameters for this case (I expect with some tuning we could build a much more accurate mode) and the KNN classifier is doing very well.
+The result is that the support vector classifier apparently had poor hyper-parameters for this case (I expect with some tuning we could build a much more accurate model) and the KNN classifier is doing very well.

 The goal now is to make use of UMAP as a preprocessing step that one could potentially fit into a pipeline.
 We will therefore obviously need